Protein Wnt-5a: Wnt ligands

 Wnt ligands are classically described as acting in an autocrine/paracrine manner.
 Wnts are also hydrophobic with significant post-translational palmitoylation and glycosylation.
 These post-translational modifications are important for docking to extracellular lipoprotein particles allowing them to travel systemically.
 Additionally, due to the high degree of sequence homology between Wnts many are characterized by their downstream actions.

 Clinical significance

 Cancer

 Wnt5a is implicated in many different types of cancers.
 However, no consistent correlation occurs between cancer aggressiveness and Wnt5a signaling up-regulation or down-regulation.
 The WNT5A gene has been shown to encode two distinct isoforms, each with unique functions in the context of cancer.
 The two isoforms are termed Wnt5a-long (Wnt5a-L) and Wnt5a-short (Wnt5a-S) because Wnt5a-L is 18 amino acids longer than Wnt5a-S. These 18 amino acids appear to have contrasting roles in cancer.
 Specifically, Wnt5a-L inhibits proliferation and Wnt5a-S increases proliferation.
 This may account for the discrepancies as to the role of Wnt5a in various cancers; however, the significance of these two isoforms is not completely clear.
-Elevated levels of beta-catenin in both primary and metastases of malignant melanoma have been correlated to improved survival and a decrease in cell markers of proliferation.
+Elevated levels of beta-catenin in both primary and metastases of melanoma have been correlated to improved survival and a decrease in cell markers of proliferation.